 Meeting with students and faculty outside of the classroom is part of what makes a college experience well rounded.
-With over 60 clubs and organizations from which to choose, you’re sure to find a place where you belong.
+With more than 60 clubs and organizations from which to choose, you’re sure to find a place where you belong.
 So if it’s academics or theater, community-based service or LGBTQ issues, student government or club sports, figure skating or surfing, whatever your interest, you’re sure to find like-minded students and faculty on the Biddeford Campus eager to share in your passion.
 Check out the listing of clubs below.

 Applied Exercise Science: For students interested in Applied Exercise Science and all that it entails.